-Tenant Screening Document Verification Guide
+Tenant Screening Document Verification Guide for Canada

 Summarize this article with

-Required documents for tenant screening in the UK
+Required documents for tenant screening in Canada

 | Document | Purpose | Legal basis | Mandatory / Optional |